osuosl/timesync-node/README.md

 $ npm run devel
 ```

-``npm run devel`` is a convenience that automatically restart the server
+``npm run devel`` is a convenience that will automatically restart the server
 every time source files are changed.
 The standard ``npm start`` still works,
 and will not restart the server automatically.